-Application

-Dated this 26th day of September

-2019 Signed James Glynn

-Signed Bruen Glynn & Co Solicotor

-Signed Bruen Glynn & Co Solicotor

-Dublin Road Toam County

-To The Superintendent of An

-Garda Sicchana.
-Tuam County

-To The Judge of the District Court.

-The Courthouse Galvay

-To The Chef Fire Officer Fr.
-Griffin

-Road Galway

-Road Galway
+Application Dated the 26th day of September 2019 Signed James Glynn Signed Bruen Glynn & Co Solictors Dublin Road Tuam County Galway To The Superntendent of An Garda Sicchena.
+Tuam County Galway To The Judge of the District Count The Countouse Galway To The Chef Fire Officer Fr.
+Griffun Road, Galway

-To The County Registrar for the

-County of Galway Galway City
+Road Galway To The County Registrar for the County of Galway Galway City

-GALWAY COUNTY COUNCIL.

-Dara Vaughan in applying for full planning permission to construct divelling house and a gerage with treatment plant and percolation area at Tyrone.
-Kicoligan, Co.
-Galway The Planning Application may be inspected or purchased at a fee not exceeding the reasonable cost on making a copy, at the offices of the Planning Authority at the Planning Authority at the Planning Authority at the Planning Odim to 4 00pm Monday to Friday during office hours go down to 4 00pm Monday to Friday uning office hours go down to 4 00pm Monday to Friday inventional to the application and such stomation or observation in relation to the application may be made in writing to the planning authority on payment of a fee of the authority of the application, and such submissions or observations will be considered by the planning authority in making a decision on the application.
-The planning authority may grant permission subject to or without conditions, or may refuse to grant permission.
+GALWAY COUNTY COUNCIL Dars Vaughan is applying for full planning permission to construct a weeting houses and a garage with treatment planning periodston area it Tyrone.
+Kloolgan.
+Co.
+Galway The Planning Application may be making a copy, at the drices of the Planning Authority at the Planning Office.
+Galway County, Council, County Hait.
+Prospect Hit, Galway Umid office, Galway to Friday Umid office of the Planning of the Planning Authority at the Planning Office.
+Galway County, Council, County Hait.
+Prospect Hit, Galway Umid office, Galway to Friday Umid office, Galway to Friday Wednesday 100 am to 4 00pm is A submission or observation in make in writing to the planning submity on payment of a lee of submity on payment of a lee of will be considered by the planning authority in making a decision, and such submissions or observations, and sub-stority may grant permission subject to or writhout conditions, or may refuse to grant permission.
 GALWAY COUNTY COUNCIL may refuse to grant permission.
-Signed: Robert Nanasi (B Arch).
-Derrydonnell North, Oranmore, Co-Galway www.robert.design.com
+Signed: Robert Nanasi (B Arch), Denydonnell North, Oranmore, Ce Galway www.robert.design.com

-We are looking for any Will made by the late Frances Coyne late of Brooklodge Nursing Hame Ballygbunn.
+We are looking for any Will made by the late Frances Coyne late of Brooklodge Nursing Hame Ballygtum: Co.
+Galway and of Lalwever.
+Clangslway.
 Co.
-Gelway and of Lakeview.
-Claregalway.
-Co.
-Gelway who died on the 5th of November 2016 Please advise Catterine al-hughes & Co.
-Softefore, Bishop Street, Tuam, Co.
-Gelway in writing if any on or before the 31st of October 2019.
+Galway who died on the 5th of November 2016 Please advise Catherine J. Nughes & Co., Soficfrore, Bishop Street, Tuam, Co.
+Galway in writing if any on or before the 31st of October 2019."